 Low: There is no evident principle of organization, and transitions between paragraphs are weak or non-existent.
 Sometimes transitions are present but they are awkward or highly mechanical.

-Low: Introduction: Dives right into the assignment without more than a mention of what is being analyzed.
+Low: Introduction dives right into the assignment without more than a mention of what is being analyzed.
 Misses or does a very surface job of describing one of the major components (rhetorical situation; summary of content).
+Just ends.

 Punctuation, Grammar & Usage, Spelling, Format